angelmtztrc/conflict-of-nations-game-finder/README.md

 A chrome-extension to help you find new games in Conflict of Nations more easily.

+> ⁉️ The extension is not yet available in the Chrome Web Store (it will be soon), so, you'll have to set it up locally in your browser.

+## Set up

+Go to the [releases section](https://github.com/angelmtztrc/conflict-of-nations-game-finder/releases) on the GitHub repository and download the `dist.zip` file from the latest version.

+Unzip the file in your location of preferences.

+Then, go to `chrome://extensions/`, make sure you have the `developer mode` enabled, and then, click the `Load unpacked` button.

+Select the entire `dist` folder and continue.
+Now, the extension should be available to use in your browser.

 ## Run Locally

-> ⁉️ The extension is not yet available in the Chrome Web Store (it will be soon), so, you'll have to set it up locally in your browser.

 > ⁉️ You'll need to install Node.js in your machine to compile this project and use it.
-This is temporary.

 First, clone this repository into your local machine using the following command via terminal.